brimoran/RDataViz/2 Plotting Tips.md

 It's a simple but powerful idea and can be used to build extremely good charts.

-For example, the following code produces a basic line plot:
+For example, the following code produces a basic scatter plot:

 ```r
 data <- women # load data